 Late April is a very fickle time in our part of West Virginia.
 It’s hot and sunny one day and cold and wet the next.
 So, on Saturday you might decide to have an impromptu cookout with friends and Sunday hibernate under the covers because you refuse to turn the heat back on!

-This kind of flipsy-flopsy weather is exactly what I had in mind when I created this BBQ Lentil Bake recipe.
-It’s a casserole that works any time of year.
-That’s because during the colder months its a hearty main but when the weather turns warm, this is an ideal side dish for a cookout.
+This kind of flipsy-flopsy weather is exactly what I had in mind when I created this BBQ Lentil Casserole Bake recipe.

 I mean you want a little sweetness or it wouldn’t be barbecue sauce!
 But there’s natural sweetness in the casserole from the corn….so no need to add lots of processed sugar to the mix.
 And it’s not needed because this Stubb’s sauce is delicious!

 Everyone will remember how great this casserole recipe tastes!
-The sweetness of the corn, the cheesy biscuit, the tangy barbecue covered green peppers and lentils.
+The sweetness of the corn, the cheesy cornbread biscuit topping, the tangy barbecue covered green peppers and lentils.
 They’ll be asking for the recipe before they leave the table!